oracle-livelabs/developer/dev-ai-app-dev-healthcare/codingbasics/codingbasics.md

     🔴 **`df.head()`** - This is a method that returns that returns the result of the query including the column names.

-## Summary
+## Conclusion

 In this lab, we learned how to use Python and Oracle's Python driver `oracledb` to interact with Oracle Database 23ai's new features.
-You learned how to user the `cursor` object to execute SQL queries.
+You learned how to use the `cursor` object to execute SQL queries.
 Using the `cursor` object, you created a **JSON Duality View** and you even used some JSON functions to query documents using SQL syntax.
 Then, you also learned how to connect to the database using `pymongo` and retrieve data from a table in the database using **MongoDB syntax**.
 You created functions to update the **JSON Duality View** and you learned how these updates are also reflected in the underlying relational database tables.

 In the next labs, you will see several of the coding principles learned and even more.